deeheber/node-weather/readme.md

 `node app.js ZIPCODE`

 Notes:
-- You can also type in CITY, STATE in lieu of a zipcode.
+- You can also type in CITY,STATE instead of a zipcode.
 Example syntax is:
 `Phoneix,AZ`

 *Note the lack of a space between the city and state*
+- This app accepts multiple arguments so something like this would work:

+  `node app.js 12345 97209 Pittsburgh,PA Orlando,FL`

 - The Weather Underground API only works consistently with US locations, sorry about that.
 I'm investigating the syntax needed for non US locations.